 While chromatic aberration can be diminished by careful lens design, such solution is not always possible.
 Lenses that would meet the quality requirements may become highly expensive and too large to fit the specified physical camera format.

 That’s why IPI, an imec research group at UGent, has now developed integrated video enhancement solution that deals with a multitude of unwanted image distortions in one go.
 The computational imaging-based method simultaneously performs noise reduction, chromatic aberration correction and demosaicing of the color components.
-Performing individual processing steps for correction of the mentioned artefacts would have been easier to program, but would lead to much too slow processing.
+Performing individual processing steps for correction of the mentioned artifacts would have been easier to program, but would lead to much too slow processing.

 In-line correction and highly flexible towards new settings